-In these uncertain times, people have begun stocking up on toilet paper, creating a shortage of this staple product.
-But what if you don’t have a stockpile of toilet paper?
-What do you do when it runs out?
+In these uncertain times, people will bulk panic buy anything, especially toilet paper.
+But what if you're not one of those people stocking up?
+What do you do when the TP runs out?
 Luckily, we can take lessons from our ancestors.
 They had many toilet paper alternatives available, including corncobs and wood shavings.
 These 21 toilet paper alternatives will keep you clean when the real stuff runs out.

 The History of Toilet Paper

 The earliest known example of toilet paper as we know it today comes from China, about 1400 years ago.
 Experts debate the exact date, but there are records of Chinese Emperors and other wealthy individuals using paper to clean themselves in the 6th century.
 Unfortunately, it would take the rest of the world over 1000 years to follow the Chinese example.

 In 1857, Joseph Gayetty developed the “Toilet Tissue” in New York.
 This medicated paper was made of hemp and aloe, and the first example of modern-day toilet paper.

 Toilet Paper on a Roll